 Belle Isle is an island in the middle of the James River in downtown Richmond that was acquired by William Byrd I in 1676, and it remained in the Byrd family for a century.

-Belle Isle has been the site of a number of industrial operations beginning with a nail factory in 1814 and a mill in the same decade.
-Belle Isle Manufacturing Company built the Richmond area’s first chartered rolling and puddling mills on the island in the 1840’s producing nails, bar iron, boilerplate and other works of iron.
+Belle Isle has been the site of a number of industrial operations, beginning with a nail factory in 1814 and a mill in the same decade.
+Belle Isle Manufacturing Company built the Richmond area’s first chartered rolling and puddling mills on the island in the 1840’s producing nails, bar iron, boilerplate, and other works of iron.
 This company became the Old Dominion Iron & Nail Works, which by 1860 was one of the premier nail manufacturers in the country and still occupied the island as late as 1910.
-The remains of an historic iron foundry are still visible.
+The remains of a historic iron foundry are still visible.

 During the Civil War, the island was home to the Confederacy’s largest military prison, which housed captured Union prisoners in tents surrounded by a stockade.
 At its maximum capacity in 1863, the prison held 10,000 Union soldiers, with tents for only 3,000.
 With no barracks for the prisoners, exposure to the elements was a large factor in what would prove to be a staggering death toll on the island.